Forum

 @impending-doom Based on the thread title, my first thought was why they weren’t married off individually rather than to each other.

 Economy is likely the best and main reason.
-The series is about Aslan and Narnia, the country, and whilst there were visitors, to have them married off in some cases might well have introduced new characters that would need explaining.
+The series is about Aslan and Narnia, the country, and whilst there were visitors, to have them married off in some cases, might well have introduced new characters that would need explaining.
 That, in my opinion, is why Susan's non-presence in Last Battle likely signified that perhaps she'd already tied the knot.
 Yes, C.S.
 Lewis did write a letter claiming that Susan had grown vain & proud, but there was time for her to get back to Narnia in her own way.
 Perhaps Susan was a proper Bridezilla to her family.
 Wink

-And, after all, there is a clause in the Anglican wedding ceremony where both bride & groom make their promises until "death doth them part": "Forsaking all others".
+And, after all, there is a clause in the Anglican wedding ceremony where both bride & groom make their promises until "death doth them part", "Forsaking all others".
 Realistically, how much could someone like Susan or especially Polly share with a partner who wasn't "in the Narnia loop"?
-That is the trouble about marriage.
+That is the point about marriage.
 Much as I might have liked to go to visit places like Whitby in England or Italy or Spain, I have to mind first my own family commitments, how much we can afford, work commitments, or health problems.
 And most of all, when travelling with my husband, I have to be also mindful of his desire to reconnect with friends from when he lived in Scotland, and also what he'd like to see - that sort of thing.

 I think it was Jill and Eustace whom I thought might get married had they lived, especially when in Last Battle, they seemed to get along so much better than in The Silver Chair.
 But then, as the Last Battle proceeds to its end, they can spend all their time together, married or not.